cunnie/writings/i_am_become_forever.md

 "She doesn't have a body?"

 "No. She exists as a self-contained electromagnetic waveform.
-At least, that's what we suspect."
+At least that's what we suspect."

 "Hmmm," said Max.
 That would make sense — she never "disappeared"; instead, she